ljstaib/news-analyzer/README.md

 # Homework #2 / Final Project for EC500 at BU: news-analyzer-ljstaib
 ## Please email me if there is a deliverable that you do not see (I should have everything completed), email me to host the web application.
-Also, please see a demonstration of how the website is used in "UsageExample.mp4" in the folder labeled "Final_Information".
+For my final project, please see a demonstration of how the website is used in "FinalDemo.mp4" in the folder labeled "Final_Information".
+Also in this folder, there are several screenshots of the web application.

 Copyright @2021
 Luke Staib